 “I was completely useless yesterday,” my date said, “A horrible hangover and it really knocked me out.
 Can’t drink like I used to, you know?
 Makes me feel old.
 Suddenly I’m pushing 30 and it’s like, I can’t drink any more. ”

-I smiled and nodded and probably offered some anecdote about a killer hangover to commiserate.
+I smiled and nodded, probably offered some anecdote about a killer hangover to commiserate.
 But I kinda wanted to roll my eyes and tell him to shut up.
 I didn’t, but this conversation stuck with me.

 Why talk about feeling old on a date?
-Joke about it sure, but you better be funny.
+Joke about it ok, but you better be funny.
 If you’re not, I’m left scratching my head.
-Why would you talk about feeling old, “pushing 30”, to your date WHO IS 30?
+Why would you talk about feeling old, “pushing 30”, to your date WHO ACTUALLY IS 30?
 I don’t get it!
-Boggles my mind!

 My mind is boggled and annoyed.
 Like it usually is when a double standard is staring me in the face, sipping wine.